epacces/iOSMapExtension/readme.markdown

 ## Overview

-The library architecture is based on the
+The library architecture is built on the the top of `MKMapKit Framework`.

 ## MapViewDecorator